hostoo/hostoo-cache/readme.txt

 * [UPDATE] Change environment report file to .php and increase security.
 * [UPDATE] Added new purgeby option to wp-cli.
 * [UPDATE] Remove nag for multiple sites.
-* [UPDATE] Only inject LiteSpeed javascripts in LiteSpeed pages.
+* [UPDATE] Only inject Hostoo javascripts in Hostoo pages.
 * [REFACTOR] Properly check for zero in ttl settings.
 * [BUGFIX] Fixed the 404 issue that can be caused by some certain plugins when save the settings.
 * [BUGFIX] Fixed mu-plugin compatibility.